-- MLTC
+- i.
+MLTC

-- MMMC
+- ii.
+MMMC

 - Individuals Moved from Institutional Settings to Community Settings for Long Term Services and Supports

-- Temporary Assistance to Needy Families
+- iv.
+Temporary Assistance to Needy Families

-- Twelve-Month Continuous Eligibility Period
+- v.
+Twelve-Month Continuous Eligibility Period

-- Express Lanes Eligibility
+- vi.
+Express Lanes Eligibility

 The evaluation of DSRIP, HARP and the Self-Direction Pilot are to be conducted separately and are described elsewhere in the document.
 Specific evaluation questions are listed in Attachment O. The state may revise research questions with approval from CMS.